 MCGS Library

-The Mesa County Genealogical Society Library (MCGS) is housed within the Loyd Files Research Library on the second floor of the Museum of the West, located at 462 Ute Ave., Grand Junction, Colorado.
-The Loyd Files Research Library is in the process of being re-evaluated and re-indexed; research table space within the library is very limited.
+The collection is housed on the second floor of the Museum of the West, located at 462 Ute Ave., Grand Junction, Colorado.

 At this time access to the library is by 'Appointment Only' on Thursday from 12:15 pm to 4 pm.